 All in all, showing and practicing self compassion regularly, shifts our focus and before long, we start to look out for things we are grateful for, willing to learn, ways to enhance our self care.

-It creates a space for us to always come back to, a space that is free from judgment, instead it’s a space of calm, safety and autonomy.
+It creates a space for us to always come back to, a space that is free from judgement, instead it’s a space of calm, safety and autonomy.
 A space we get to feel empowered every day, a space we get to take the lead and enhance little by little and step by step.

 “Plant seeds of happiness, hope, success, and love; it will come back to you in abundance.
 This is the law of nature” – Steve Maraboli